 Namaste, Aussie yogis.
 If there’s one thing that doesn’t bring inner peace, it’s the rush hour traffic on the way home from a yoga class.
 Plus, there’s deadlines and dinner to think about.
 Thankfully, we’ve got a guide laying down some of the most popular yoga apps to help mute the chatter anywhere, anytime.
-Ranked in order of price, here’s a few of the top-rated yoga apps on the Apple App Store and Google Play Store.
+Ranked in order of price, here are a few of the top-rated yoga apps on the Apple App Store and Google Play Store.

 Types of Yoga